gto76/my-linux-setup/README.md

 My Aliases
 ==========
-My Linux config files, three handy text files, and an install script to put them all in a right place.
+My Linux configuration files, three handy text files, and an install script to put them all in a right place.

 Configuration Files
 ------------
 They are grouped by the target operating system.

 #### Linux
-This folder contains files that work with standard linux distributions.
-They configure folowing programs:
+This folder contains files that work with standard Linux distributions.
+They configure following programs:
 * [**Awesome**](/conf-files/linux/awesome) - a window manager.
-*  [**Bash**](/conf-files/linux/bash) - main Linux shell (programm that interprets what you type in terminal).
+*  [**Bash**](/conf-files/linux/bash) - main Linux shell (program that interprets what you type in terminal).
-* Nrss - rss feed reader
+* Nrss - RSS feed reader
 * Tmux - terminal multiplexer (program that lets you use multiple terminals inside one, useful when connecting to other computer using *ssh*)
 * Vim - The text editor
-* [**Xmodmap**](/conf-files/linux/xmodmap) - programm that modifies keyboard mapings.
+* [**Xmodmap**](/conf-files/linux/xmodmap) - program that modifies keyboard mappings.
 For details click

-#### Busybox
+#### BusyBox
-Configuration files intended for systems providing only a slimmed down collection of linux commands, called Busybox.
+Configuration files intended for systems providing only a slimmed down collection of Linux commands, called BusyBox.

 #### Windows
-These files are used by shell programms that are made to simulate a linux environment on windows, like *Git Shell*.
-Only file that actualy effects windows is *AutoHotkey.ahk*; a config file for *AutoHotkey* program that enabels you to set system wide keyboard shortcuts.
+These files are used by shell programs that are made to simulate a Linux environment on windows, like *Git Shell*.
+Only file that actually effects windows is *AutoHotkey.ahk*; a config file for *AutoHotkey* program that enables you to set system wide keyboard shortcuts.

 #### Debian
-These files are intendet to avtomatize the Debian Linux installation.
+These files are intended to automatize the Debian Linux installation.
 For details see [**README**](conf-files/debian)

 Text Files
 ----------
-Texfiles with notes about various linux commands, configurations, tools, etc.
+Textfiles with notes about various Linux commands, configurations, tools, etc.
 For details click [**HERE**](text-files)

 How to install